Flood Warning issued for Clarke, Washington by NWS - News Break

 Flood Warning issued for Clarke, Washington by NWS

-Effective: 2021-06-23 10:33:00 CDT Expires: 2021-06-24 10:45:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-06-22 00:20:00 CDT Expires: 2021-06-23 00:30:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Additional information is available at www.weather.gov/mob.
 Click on the Rivers and Lakes menu for forecasts and observations.
 Target Area: Clarke; Washington The Flood Warning continues for the following rivers in Alabama Tombigbee River Near Leroy affecting Clarke and Washington Counties.
 For the Tombigbee River...including Coffeeville Dam, Leroy...Minor flooding is forecast.
-The Flood Warning remains in effect The Flood Warning continues for the Tombigbee River Near Leroy. * Until further notice. * At 10:00 AM CDT Wednesday the stage was 27.3 feet. * Flood stage is 24.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 10:00 AM CDT Wednesday was 27.4 feet. * Forecast...The river is expected to remain above flood stage until further notice, but fall to 24.9 feet by Monday morning. * Impact...At 24.0 feet, Flooding of low lying farm and pasturelands begins.
-Cattle in low lying areas should be moved to higher ground.alerts.weather.gov
+The Flood Warning remains in effect The Flood Warning continues for the Tombigbee River Near Leroy. * Until further notice. * At 12:00 AM CDT Tuesday the stage was 27.5 feet. * Flood stage is 24.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 12:00 AM CDT Tuesday was 27.9 feet. * Forecast...The river is expected to rise to a crest of 27.8 feet tomorrow evening. * Impact...At 24.0 feet, Flooding of low lying farm and pasturelands begins.
+Cattle in low lying areas should be moved to higher ground.
+At 30.0 feet, Roads along the east side of the river near Jackson begin to flood.alerts.weather.gov